If you have something you want to share with our members, please let us know.

 Time management - if you feel overwhelmed by work, tend to procrastinate, struggle with concentration or have problems meeting deadlines, you may want to look at the Pomodoro Technique and download the associated timer (for a small fee).

 Insomnia - if you regularly find it hard to sleep, there is information about insomnia and some top tips on this NHS website.
-This newspaper article also contains suggestions about sleep aids, just don't try them all at once.
+This newspaper article also contains suggestions about sleep aids that some people have found helpful, just don't try them all at once.

 Free tandem bike hire - Charlotte's tandems lend, throughout the UK and at no cost, tandems and tag-alongs to (and only to) people with disabilities or additional needs, who are unable to ride a bike safely on their own, so that they can enjoy the wonders of cycling.